-- a) Upon acceptance into the five-year program, students work with their academic advisors and the Graduate Program Coordinator to determine a specific Plan of Study.
-The Plan of Study must be filed with the Office of Graduate Studies.
-Students begin taking graduate courses in their senior year at CNU. - b) To continue in the five-year program a student must maintain a 3.0 GPA, and remain in good standing by earning a grade of B or better in any graduate course taken while in the undergraduate status.

-c) Upon completion of the normal requirements in the student's undergraduate program, a bachelor's degree will be awarded to the student.
+- a) Upon acceptance into the five-year program, students work with their academic advisors and the Graduate Program Director to determine a specific Plan of Study.
+Students begin taking graduate courses in their senior year at CNU. - b) To continue in the five-year program a student must maintain a 3.0 GPA, and remain in good standing by earning a grade of B or better in any graduate course taken while in the undergraduate status. - c) Upon completion of the normal requirements in the student's undergraduate program, a bachelor's degree will be awarded to the student.